Thabang Mahlangu

-Thabang Tumelo Ciro Mahlangu (born 31 July 2005) is a South African soccer player who plays as a forward for South African Premiership side Siwelele F.C..
+Thabang Tumelo Ciro Mahlangu (born 31 July 2005) is a South African soccer player who plays as a forward for South African Premiership side Orbit College.

 Club career

 SuperSport United

 Mahlangu played for SuperSport United in the PSL Reserve League and was part of the team that won the league in the 2022–23 season.

 He was the 84th academy graduate to debut for the senior side in 2024.

 Siwelele

 In 2025 SuperSport United was sold to Siwelele and Mahlangu was one of the players moved to the new club.

+Orbit College

+He joined Orbit College on loan in the January 2026 transfer window.

-Youth international career
+International career

 Mahlangu competed with the South Africa U-17 team at the 2020 COSAFA U17 when the team won their third title scoring three goals.

 In 2024 he competed with the South Africa U-20 at the 2024 COSAFA U-20 Cup and helped the team qualify for the 2025 U-20 Africa Cup of Nations.

 He helped the side win their maiden U-20 Africa Cup of Nations.
 He scored the winning goal in the quarterfinal match against DR Congo in extra time to send the team to the semifinals and qualify for the 2025 U-20 FIFA World Cup.